-In the 2022-23 financial year, £374,500 (relating to 3 sites) has been transferred and re-classified to Tangible Assets (Note 13, Land) due to land surrendered on Farm Business Tenancies. nvestment Land includes 12 sites (11 Sites National Forest Company) that are part or wholly, commercially let.
+In the 2022-23 financial year, £374,500 (relating to 3 sites) has been transferred and re-classified to Tangible Assets (Note 13, Land) due to land surrendered on Farm Business Tenancies.

 Transfers during the year of £1,647,500 (£490,000 National Forest Company) relates to the acquisition of the National Forest Charitable Trust, and assets transferred at fair value, including those belonging to National Forest Enterprise Ltd formerly Heart of the National Forest Park Developments £1,157,000.